-Outside Counsel agrees to comply with all state and federal laws applicable to any subcontractors, including, but not limited to, laws regarding wages, taxes, insurance, historically underutilized businesses, and workers' compensation.
+Outside Counsel agrees to emply with all state and federal laws applicable to any subcontractors, including, but not like ted to law regarding wages, taxes, insurance, historically underutilized businesses, and workers compensation.

-In no event shall this section or any other provision of this OCC be construed as relieving Outside Counsel of the responsibility for ensuring that all services rendered under this OCC, and any subcontracts thereto, are rendered in compliance with all of the terms of this OCC.
+In no event shell this Section or any other provision of this OCC be construed as relieving Outside Counsel of the reportability for ensuring that all services rendered under this OCC, and any subcontracts thereto, are rendered in compliance with all of the terms of this OCC.
+Subcontracted legal counsel shall not be third party beneficiaries of this OCC, nor shall they have any right to enforce the terms of this OCC as to Agency.